Private water supplies include: rainwater tanks, dams, bores, rivers, creeks and irrigation channels.

-Depending on what you want to install or alter, you may need to talk with your local water authority either Western Water or Coliban Water, in addition to our Building and Planning units before commencing any work.
+Depending on what you want to install or alter, you may need to talk with your local water authority, either Western Water or Coliban Water, in addition to Council's Building and Planning teams, before commencing any work.

 Installing a rainwater tank is a great way to conserve water.